GameCraftGuild/Unity-Package-Template/README.md

 2. Run init script `bash init <new-package-name> <new-package-namespace>`
     * Example1: `bash init com.mycompany.awesome-package MyCompany.AwesomePackage`
     * Example2: `bash init com.stansassets.foundation Stansassets.Foundation`
-3. Open the root directory as a Unity project and ensure the embedded package is compiling and detected
+3. Open the root directory as a Unity project and ensure the embedded package is detected and compiles
-4. Open `package.json` and update package metadata.
+4. Open `package.json` and update the package metadata.
 You can do this by selecting the `package.json` in the Unity Editor or within a text editor.
 I would recommend using a text editor since there are additional properties not consumed by Unity in the `package.json`
 5. Close the Unity project.
 Then go into the `.gitignore` file and remove the temporarily ignored Unity files.
    ```gitignore
    ...